Ingredients

 2 garlic cloves, peeled

-1 heaped tsp hot chilli powder (or 1 level tbsp if you only have mild)
+1 heaped tsp hot chilli powder (or 1 level tbsp if you only

 1 tsp paprika